macimas/giddy/README.md

 in that repo, create a file named `giddy.css` with your css in it

 please do note that Giddy does not have a live CSS editor<br>
-instead you'll need to install a userstyle manager, preferrably Stylus
+instead you'll need to install a userstyle manager to work on your css, before pushing to repo

+you may use any userstyle manager, but i'd recommend Stylus
   - [install Stylus (Chrome)](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)
   - [install Stylus (Firefox)](https://addons.mozilla.org/firefox/addon/styl-us/)